szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Number of notepads`` Number of notepad tabs.
 Restart of the application is required for this option to take effect.

+* ``Store attachments in the workdir upload directory``: Enable to store a local copy of uploaded attachments for future use.
+Default: True

 * ``Lock incompatible modes`` If enabled, the app will create a new context when switched to an incompatible mode within an existing context.

 * ``Show tray icon`` Show/hide tray icon.
 Tray icon provides additional features like "Ask with screenshot" or "Open notepad".
 Restart of the application is required for this option to take effect.
 Default: True.